Vivekanand-R/Industry-Outlook/README.md

 These renewable/energy companies excel uniquely, driving growth through innovation, with some undergoing strategic restructuring for the coming year.

-Source: Yahoo Finance (yfinance: Personal, Exploratory and non-commercial use as per yahoo terms)

 **4. Swiss Sectors:**